HÖRST

 The role of hair cells

 Our inner ear contains thousands of hair cells that are responsible for converting sound waves into electrical signals, which are then interpreted by our brain as sounds.
-As we age, some of these hair cells die and cannot be replaced, leading to gradual hearing loss.
+With age, some of these hair cells die and cannot be replaced, leading to gradual hearing loss.
 This is a natural process that can be influenced by various factors.

 Other risk factors